CromwellCMS/Cromwell/website/docs/development/theme-development.md

     main: RollupOptions,
 }
 ```
-Usually `RollupOptions` is an object that exported from [Rollup Config File](https://rollupjs.org/guide/en/#configuration-files).
+Usually, `RollupOptions` is an object exported from [Rollup Config File](https://rollupjs.org/guide/en/#configuration-files).
 But might need to use different configs, so we return them in the `rollupConfig` labeled by properties.
 - `main` - Options used by default for all bundles.